JoshiReddy/Upskill-Vision-infosys/README.md

 # Upskill-Vision-infosys
-Project Setup Guide
+#Project Setup Guide
 Follow the steps below to set up and run the project.

-Prerequisites
+#Prerequisites
 Before starting, ensure that Java is installed and its path is set in the environment variables.

-1. Create .env File
+#1.
+Create .env File
 Create a .env file with your own credentials link below in microservices folder.

 DB_HOST="localhost"